Sanjay-00/MLOps--Vehicle-Insurance-Data-Pipeline/README.md

 ## 🙌 Summary

 This project is an **industry-grade, cloud-integrated, CI/CD-enabled ML pipeline** that solves a **real-world classification problem**: predicting whether a user will opt for vehicle insurance.
-It's a complete ML system packaged with training, monitoring, deployment, and a realtime prediction interface — perfect for showcasing your **ML engineering and MLOps expertise**.
+It's a complete ML system packaged with training, monitoring, deployment, and a realtime prediction interface — perfect for showcasing my **ML engineering and MLOps expertise**.

 ---